 The solution?
 Rinse lettuce and shake off excessive moisture.
 Wrap in paper towels in bunches, layer upon layer and place in a zip-loc bag.
 This process will absorb moisture without dehydrating the leaves.

-A New Twist on Guacamole - will be making this Tuesday night
+A New Twist on Guacamole

 - 2 Haas avocados